smartcontractkit/documentation/src/pages/chainlink-automation/overview.md

 ## Internal monitoring

 Internally, Chainlink Automation also uses its own monitoring and alerting mechanisms to maintain a health network and ensure developers get the reliability that they expect.

-## Supported Networks and Cost

-For a list of blockchains that is supported by Chainlink Automation, please review the [supported networks page](/chainlink-automation/supported-networks).
-To learn more about the cost of using Chainlink Automation, please review the [Automation economics](/chainlink-automation/automation-economics) page.